thiviyanT/IntelliGraphs/README.md

 forall x,y has_subject(x, y) -> (subject(y) v iri(y)) ^ x=article_node
 ```

-## Reproducibility
+## Long-term Storage of Datasets

-The datasets will be uploaded to Zenodo.
-We will update this README with the DOI once it is available.
+The datasets has been uploaded to Zenodo.

-Changes to the datasets will be documented in the [CHANGELOG](CHANGELOG.md), and the version numbers will follow [Semantic Versioning](https://semver.org/).

 ## Reporting Issues